20 min read

 Furthermore, given that Middle-Eastern traders continued to visit the Malabar coast until the end of the 4th century AD, it is very likely that transference of ideas and culture eventuated, just as American merchant navy men disseminated Jazz, Skiffle, and Blues records to curious young Liverpudlians in the years following WW2 inspiring a cultural revolution.

-Therefore, given that historians widely accept that a thriving Jewish merchant population had existed in Cochin prior to the 1st century AD, the arrival of an Aramaic-speaking Jew in Kerala is not an outlandish possibility.
+Therefore, given that historians widely accept that a thriving Jewish merchant population had existed in Cochin before the 1st century AD, the arrival of an Aramaic-speaking Jew in Kerala is not an outlandish possibility.
 In fact, using the references mentioned in The Acts of Thomas, the Scottish historian William Dalrymple followed the same course across the Arabian Sea to Kerala aboard a boat similar to those mentioned in Roman texts to highlight how traders had travelled from The Middle East to Kodungulloor (Kerala).

 Having established the plausibility of a sea voyage between The Middle East and India during this period, let's return to the mythos of St Thomas in India.